-Technology has without doubt made language learning far more accessible and may have even been responsible for some people taking up a foreign language as it’s a great way to have a little taster before committing to a formal course.
-However, it can also be incredibly tempting to use the technology at our disposal as a shortcut which may actually be detrimental to learning; when it’s possible to translate in one click, the temptation to do so rather than work through difficult passages can prove too much.
-Yet that process of puzzling over the challenging parts is immensely important in committing the new language to memory, so perhaps in the long run, technology is not as helpful as we might think.
+Technology has, without doubt, made language learning far more accessible and may have even been responsible for some people taking up a foreign language as it’s a great way to have a little taster before committing to a formal course.
+However, it can also be incredibly tempting to use the technology at our disposal as a shortcut which may be detrimental to learning; when it’s possible to translate in one click, the temptation to do so rather than work through difficult passages can prove too much.
+Yet that process of puzzling over the challenging parts is fundamental in committing the new language to memory, so perhaps, in the long run, technology is not as helpful as we might think.

 Having said all this, I’m not against technology per se.
-Each and every means of practice is valuable when you’re learning a new language.
+Every means of practice is valuable when you’re learning a new language.